CSaratakij/MainBlog/content/projects/Doppelganger.md

 I play around with this tools a little bit and it sad to say that this tools is not gonna work at the time we develop this game.

-I kinda want to implement just a necessary feature in the Unity Timeline to help our life easier but we don't have a time to actually pull this off.
+I kinda want to implement just a necessary feature like the thing in the Unity Timeline to help our life easier but we don't have a time to actually pull this off.

 So, I decide to just stick with a simple cinematic possible.
 Something like, just make a camera focusing on some target.